openvinotoolkit/openvino/docs/OV_Converter_UG/prepare_model/convert_model/MO_OVC_transition.md

 .. meta::
    :description: Transition guide from MO / mo.convert_model() to OVC / ov.convert_model().

-In 2023.1 OpenVino release new OVC (OpenVino Conversion) tool was introduced with corresponding Python API (ov.convert_model() method).
-OVC and ov.convert_model() represent lightweight analog of MO and mo.convert_model() (openvino.tools.mo.convert_model()).
-In this article all the differences between MO and OVC are summarized and transition guide from MO to OVC is presented.
+In 2023.1 OpenVino release a new OVC (OpenVINO Model Converter) tool was introduced with the corresponding Python API: `openvino.convert_model method. `ovc` and `openvino.convert_model` represent a lightweight alternative of `mo` and `openvino.tools.mo.convert_model` which are considered legacy API now.
+In this article, all the differences between `mo` and `ovc` are summarized and help in the transition from the legacy API to the new API is provided.

 MO vs OVC parameters comparison
 ###############################